7-Step Strategy Framework That Actually Works

 - Define 3–5 strategic moves, not 40 scattered projects.

-- Assign clear owners and timeframes.
+- Assign clear owners and realistic timeframes.

 Visual Prompts for Your Next Strategy Deck

-- Problem Clarity Slide: One-page problem statement with supporting data points.
+- Problem Clarity Slide: one-page problem statement with supporting data points.

 Common Questions from SME Leaders